lumoslabs/broadside/README.md

 Broadside offers a simple command-line interface to perform deployments on ECS.
 It does not attempt to handle operational tasks like infrastructure setup and configuration, which are better suited for tools like [terraform](https://www.terraform.io/).

+### Things You Can Do With Broadside

+- **Deploy a docker image to an ECS cluster and launch a command as an ECS service
+- **Launch a bash shell directly in the remote docker image** - no messing around with tracking down the server, running `docker ps`, and all the other headaches.
+- **SSH directly onto the server running your image**
+- **Run arbitrary commands in a container that is spun up and spun down as you need it**
+- **Get a lot of status information about your running image**
+- **Tail the logs of a running container**
+- **Horizontally scale an existing deployment to as many instances as your AWS account can handle**

+### Example Config for Quickstarters
 Applications using broadside employ a configuration file that looks something like:

 ```ruby